bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 	                      doFit = FALSE
 	                      )

-# Make the intercept large and fixed
+# Make the intercept variance large and fixed
   model1.tmb2$parameters$theta[1] = log(1e3)

-# Tell glmmTMB to not estimate the intercept
+# Tell glmmTMB to not estimate the variance of the intercept
   model1.tmb2$mapArg = list(theta=factor(c(NA)))

 # Now ready to fit the model